adnanq2004/project1/README.md

   - there must be no spaces between numbers and operands
   - operations with only 1 operand works fine
   - equations with more than 1 operand has a chance of returning wrong answer
+  - division in general can be very stubborn because the functions used rely on ints

 ## Features We Tried
 - up arrow key to go through history of shell